Young Seals Keep Getting Eels Stuck Up Their Noses, Confounding Scientists

 — US Department of the Interior (@Interior) November 30, 2018

-Charles Littnan, the Project’s lead scientist, says that this is the first time he’s seen anything like this in his career.
+Charles Littnan, the project’s lead scientist, says that this is the first time he’s seen anything like this in his career.

 “We’ve been intensively monitoring monk seals for four decades and in all of that time, nothing like this has happened.
 Now it’s happened three or four times and we have no idea why.”